arthurblake/log4jdbc/README.md

 # Usage

 ## Decide if you need JDBC 3 or JDBC 4 support.
-* JDBC 4.2 support is available in the latest log4jdbc 1.3+ for JDK 1.8+.
+* JDBC 4.3 support is available in the latest log4jdbc 1.4+ for JDK 1.8+.
 * There is no specific JDBC 4.1 version.
-* If you are using JDK 1.6 or 1.7, you should use the JDBC 4 version of log4jdbc (even if the actual underlying JDBC driver you are using is a JDBC 3 or older driver).
+* If you are using an older JDK (such as 1.6 or 1.7), you should use the JDBC 4 version of log4jdbc (even if the actual underlying JDBC driver you are using is a JDBC 3 or older driver).
 This is now defunct but can be obtained as log4jdbc4-1.2.jar under Archived Downloads.
 * If you are using JDK 1.4 or 1.5, you should use the JDBC 3 version of log4jdbc.
 This is now defunct but can be obtained as log4jdbc3-1.2.jar under Archived Downloads.

-If you are using an older version of the JDBC driver with JDK 1.8+, JDBC should be able to properly wrap that driver even though log4jdbc is coded for JDBC 4.2.
+If you are using an older version of the JDBC driver with JDK 1.8+, JDBC should be able to properly wrap that driver even though log4jdbc is coded for JDBC 4.3.

 ## Choose which java logging system you will use.